 HIS 407.
 Selected Studies in Latin American History.
 (NW) (S)

-Readings and research in problems in the political, economic, social, and cultural history of Latin America.
+Readings and research in the political, economic, social, and cultural history of Latin America.
 Seminar topics include “Sex and Sexuality in Latin America.”
 Same as WGS 407.

 SPA 343.
 Cuentos del Río de La Plata.
 (H)